YixuanSeanZhou/sudoku_solver/README.md

 # sudoku_solver

-Run the Program by python3 Test.py
+Run the Program by the command line: python3 Test.py

 Input a list of number of the sudoku seperated with a comma for each number.
 If at that entry of the sudoku is an empty one, which means it requires to be filled in, use 0 to take the place.